Extra 1 ~ A Day in the Museum

 Aia takes my hand and gently squeezes it.

-“During the Planetary Recovery, in the year twenty-six hundred thirty-eight, the first alien contact took place on Gaia, then still called Earth,” she smiles.
+“During the Planetary Recovery, in the year twenty-six hundred thirty-eight, the first alien contact took place on Gaia, then still called Earth,” she explains with a warm smile.

 “In Nazca,” she giggles.